melaniereis/melaniereis/README.md

 **September 2024:** Started the intensive **42 Piscine** with a **1-month-old newborn** and **2-year-old son** at home.

-While other students had 8+ hours daily, I coded between feedings, nap times, and sleepless nights.
-Working full-time as a surgical nurse while learning programming seemed impossible.
+While other students had 8+ hours daily, I coded between feedings, nap times, and 12-hour surgical shifts.
+I encountered multiple project failures along the way—but each retry taught me something new.

 **The Result:**
 - ✅ **42 Porto Graduate**
 - ✅ **Completed Common Core** (September 2025)
 - ✅ **11 months** from newborn to graduate
-- ✅ **Zero failed evaluations**
+- ⚠️ **Learned from project failures**

-*Proving that with determination, anything is possible.*
+*Proving that persistence and resilience overcome any obstacle.*

 </td>
 <td width="50%">